IBCNServices/tengu-charms/charms/builds/limeds/README.md

 Check the deployment status (press <kbd>ctrl</kbd>-<kbd>c</kbd> to exit)

-    watch juju status
+    watch -c juju status --color

-When the deployment is done ('active', 'Ready'), surf to `<limeds>/editor` and login with admin:admin to see the management console.
+When the deployment is done ('active', 'Ready'), surf to `<ip>:<port>/editor` and login with admin:admin to see the management console.